AsharGit/Web-ICP/README.md

 ICP-5: This ICP we learn how to use Angular.

 ICP-6: This ICP we learn how to use API's to build an interactive website.

+ICP-7: This ICP we learn how to use the MEAN stack.

+ICP-8: This ICP we learn how to use Android Studio to make mobile applications.